 In my opinion, an official who accepts a bribe to overlook an investigation commits a greater transgression than the solicitor of the bribe.

-In both volumes of Traces of Truth there are numerous anecdotes about the events that transpired during Ostad Elahi’s judicial career.
-In these sayings, Ostad relays how he came to enter the judiciary, the manner in which he carried out his duties as a judge, the basis for his early retirement, and why during the course of his career he occasionally opposed certain posts that were recommended by the Ministry of Justice, even opting at one point to temporarily decline an assignment.
-A careful examination of the detailed explanations that appear in various chapters of Traces of Truth thus reveals the tests that he arranged for himself in the midst of society to challenge his system of thought.
+In both volumes of his oral teachings, Ostad recounts numerous anecdotes from his judicial career.
+In these sayings, Ostad relays how he came to enter the judiciary despite his own reluctance, the manner in which he executed his duties as a judge, the pressures he routinely confronted, and the basis for his early retirement.
+A careful examination of the detailed explanations that appear in these works reveals the tests that he arranged for himself in the midst of society to constantly challenge his system of thought.